HEALTH & LIFE SCIENCES NEWS

 Many regulatory requirements were relaxed in respond to the COVID-19 public health emergency.
 There has been much discussion regarding the extent to which these restrictions will “snap back” after the end of the public health emergency, because the public health emergency has highlighted the value of certain delivery models.

 “I think there is going to be streamlining in some of these regulatory structures.
-So when we look at what’s going to be durable, hopefully we will see changes in the process that will make it easier for hospitals and other providers to respond and to remain on top of things,” said Sandy DiVarco, Partner, McDermott Will & [...]
+So when we look at what’s going to be durable, hopefully we will see changes in the process that will make it easier for hospitals and other providers to respond and to remain on top of things,” said Sandy DiVarco, Partner, McDermott Will & Emery. [...]

 Continue Reading